-Human-habituation in bears generally occurs following repeated exposure to humans without negative repercussions (Hopkins et al. 2010).
+Human-habituation in bears generally occurs following repeated exposure to humans without negative repercussions (Thorpe 1996, Hopkins et al 2010).
 Similarly, human-food conditioning in bears occurs when a bear learns to associate humans or human activities to anthropogenic food sources, usually after repeatedly obtaining anthropogenic food rewards.
 Bears may learn from a single experience.
 Operant Conditioning is a form of learning in which a reward or punishment modifies a voluntary behavior, such as accessing or avoiding human foods.
-Hopkins et al. (2010) defined Aversive Conditioning (AC) as "a learning process in which deterrents are continually and consistently administered to a bear to reduce the frequency of an undesirable behavior."
-The bear manager's version of AC is therefore a form of operant conditioning causing temporary pain or irritation around humans in an animal displaying objectionable behavior (Brush 1971, Mason et al. 2001, Shivik et al. 2003, Beckmann et al. 2004).
-In theory, the goal of most bear managers using AC is that the bear will associate humans and human foods with the negative stimulus, thereby avoiding the area, the anthropogenic foods, or both.
+Hopkins et al (2010) defined AC as "a learning process in which deterrents are continually and consistently administered to a bear to reduce the frequency of an undesirable behavior."
+The bear manager's version of AC is therefore a form of Operant Conditioning causing temporary pain or irritation around humans in an animal displaying objectionable behavior (Brush 1971, Mason et al. 2001, Shivik et al. 2003, Beckmann et al. 2004).
+In theory, the goal of most bear managers using AC is that once AC is applied will the bear thereafter associate humans and human foods with the negative stimulus, thereby avoiding the area, the anthropogenic foods, or both.
 Another potential outcome of AC is that a bear learns to avoid humans in general by becoming more nocturnal while still engaging in the undesirable behaviors.

-Hazing has been defined as a technique where deterrents are administered to a bear to immediately modify the bear's undesirable behavior (Schirokauer and Boyd 1998, Hopkins et al. 2010).
+Hazing has been defined as "a technique where deterrents are administered to a bear to immediately modify the bear's undesirable behavior" (Schirokauer and Boyd 1998, Hopkins et al 2010).
 By definition, what bear managers do in most instances is a form of hazing, although it can be repetitive if the bear is recaptured on multiple occurrences.
-Continuously and consistently, as it applies to true AC, has become associated with the management technique of capturing a bear and combining a hard release with some sort of deterrent.
-Importantly, this form of AC has the potential to temporarily reduce human-bear conflicts (Beckmann et al. 2004, Mazur 2010), offering managers a non-lethal option.
-About 64% of agencies in North America use a form of AC on conflict black bears (Spencer et al. 2007).
+Continuously and consistently, as it applies to true Aversive Conditioning however, would mean that every occurrence where a bear engages in conflict or undesirable behavior is known and treated equally.
+Monitoring a bear this intensely and continuously for AC purposes is difficult because of logistical issues and human resource demands.
+Nonetheless, AC has become associated with the management technique of capturing a bear and combining a hard release with some sort of deterrent.
+Importantly, this form of AC has the potential to temporarily reduce human-bear conflicts (Beckmann et al. 2002, Mazur 2010, NEBBTC 2012), offering managers a non-lethal option for dealing with human-bear conflict.
+About 64% of agencies in North America use AC on conflict black bears (Spencer et al 2007).